food-webs as models

-Food webs are useful depictions of how energy, matter, nutrients, pollution, and other things flow through ecosystems.
-Realizing that a group of animals is just a part of a much larger network opens up a world of predictions about how a change in one part of the web might impact another.
+Food-webs are useful depictions of how energy and matter including nutrients and pollution flow through ecosystems.
+Realizing that a single animal is just a part of a much larger network opens up a world of predictions about how a change in one part of the web might impact another.
 This is where I think ecology, or studying interactions, gets really exciting.
-Knowing who an animal interacts with, the nature of the interaction, and what environmental factors influence these things can help us determine the ecological importance of each component of a food web.
+Knowing who an animal interacts with, the nature of the interaction, and what environmental factors influence these things can help us determine the ecological importance of each component of a food-web.

 One of my current research projects focuses on understanding the drivers of secondary production in coastal streams.
 Secondary production just means the accumulation of heterotrophic biomass and is an important ecological metric that allows us to understand community dynamics and food-web links.
 By using these models and carefully designed field experiments, we can determine the relative roles of predation and nutrient availability.
 Specifically, this work quantifies how climate-related shifts in environmental conditions (e.g., rainfall and temperature) influence ecosystem function by controlling basal resources and driving differences in predator communities.
 In another NSF-funded project (Co-Principal Investigator) is determining how community structure, food-web functions (e.g., predation, decomposition), and local climate variation affect the responses of coastal stream ecosystems to cold stress events.
 Extreme climatic events are becoming more frequent and intense; thus, there is an increased and rapid need to determine how ecosystems will respond.